rosireddyatturu/AZ-204/Learning Path/App Configuration.md

 ##### Enable customer-managed key capability

-**_The following components are required to successfully enable the customer-managed key capability for Azure App Configuration:
+The following components are required to successfully enable the customer-managed key capability for Azure App Configuration:

-- Standard tier Azure App Configuration instance
+- **_Standard tier Azure App Configuration instance_**
-- Azure Key Vault with soft-delete and purge-protection features enabled
+- **_Azure Key Vault with soft-delete and purge-protection features enabled_**
-- An RSA or RSA-HSM key within the Key Vault: The key must not be expired, it must be enabled, and it must have both wrap and unwrap capabilities enabled
+- **_An RSA or RSA-HSM key within the Key Vault: The key must not be expired, it must be enabled, and it must have both wrap and unwrap capabilities enabled_**

 Once these resources are configured, two steps remain to allow Azure App Configuration to use the Key Vault key:

-- Assign a managed identity to the Azure App Configuration instance
+- **_Assign a managed identity to the Azure App Configuration instance_**
-- Grant the identity `GET`, `WRAP`, and `UNWRAP` permissions in the target Key Vault's access policy._**
+- **_Grant the identity `GET`, `WRAP`, and `UNWRAP` permissions in the target Key Vault's access policy_**.

 #### Use private endpoints for Azure App Configuration